 Our lunch was cold cuts, vegetables, a variety of bread, spreads, fruit, chips, cookies, potato salad, chicken salad, and sodas for lunch.
 I’ll have to add that the food was good and adequately stored, refrigerated, and all of the things this ex-caterer looks for in foodservice.
 Alcoholic beverages are also available for purchase.

 You have several choices of what to do in the four hours you will be spending in the Dry Tortugas National Park.
 For starters, sign up for a tour with the onboard historian/naturalist so that you can learn a little about the magnitude of Fort Jefferson.
 While you can tour the fort on your own, having someone sum up the history in a 20 to 30-minute spiel is much better.

 We gathered in an area of the park with benches and some shade trees for ours.
-Besides the introductory tour, there are several other walking tours of Fort Jefferson, but I did not take those.
+Besides the introductory tour, Fort Jefferson has several other walking tours, but I did not take those.